kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

 - The resourceclaim controller does not deallocate a nominated claim, for example because it is unhealthy.
 The preemptor remains unschedulable and its nomination continues to hold the simulated capacity until the controller recovers and deallocates the claim (or the preemptor is deleted).
+  This is visible in the API as the preemptor pod remaining Pending with `.status.nominatedNodeName` set while the victim ResourceClaims retain `status.allocation` after their pods have been deleted;
-  This is visible as a persistently non-zero `scheduler_dra_claim_nominations` gauge.
-Detection is by that metric; since the devices themselves remain allocated in the API until the controller runs, operator attention is required to restore the controller.
+  operator attention is required to restore the controller.
 - The scheduler restarts while preemptions are settling.
 Nominations are in memory and are lost, so the affected preemptors may have their devices taken by another pod or may preempt again.
 The effect is limited to preemptions that were in flight at the time of the restart.